What Is the Pull-Out Method?

 The pull-out method is a form of birth control in which a man takes their penis out of a woman's vagina before they ejaculate so fewer sperm get inside.
 It’s also known as coitus interruptus or the withdrawal method.

-The man takes his penis out of the woman's vagina before he ejaculates so fewer sperm get inside.
-But it's not as easy as it sounds.
-A man needs a lot of control to time it right.
-It doesn't work if he can't feel when he's close to orgasm or if he is so caught up in the moment that he doesn't pull out in time.
+It isn’t as easy as it sounds.
+The man needs a lot of control to time it right.
+It doesn't work if they can't feel when they are close to orgasm or if they're so caught up in the moment that they don't pull out in time.